terser/terser/README.md

 terser example.js -c -m --mangle-props regex=/_$/
 ```

-This will mangle all properties that start with an
+This will mangle all properties that end with an
 underscore.
 So you can use it to mangle internal methods.

 By default, it will mangle all properties in the